ksenija2001/Simeona/README.md

 - [Logic](https://www.saleae.com/pages/downloads) - software used with a logic analyzer device that visualizes bits being transferred

 STM32 microcontrollers allow the user to change peripheral functionalities based on their needs.
-For example, a speicifc timer can be used in different modes that allow it to count up, or down, or count the impulses comming from an outside source connected to it's pin.
+For example, a specific timer can be used in different modes that allow it to count up, or down, or count the impulses comming from an outside source connected to it's pin.

 The Nucleo development board packaging provides easy access to all of the available peripherals, and is also compatible with different Arduino and STM32 shields that expand the possibilities of the microcontroller.
-For our purposes the shield that enables the connection between the motors and their integrated encoders to the driver and to the microcontroller can be found [here](../shield).
+For our purposes the shield that enables the connection between the motors, and their integrated encoders, to the driver and to the microcontroller can be found [here](../shield).

 The [reference manual](../docs/NUCLEOF411RE_reference_manual.pdf) for the specific MCU in use contains all information on alternate functions, registers, overall architecture and more, and will be cited frequently.